Cradle Coast, Launceston, Hobart

 Please note: international students should refer to this page to get an indicative course cost.

-Weekly online tutorials and three online half-day workshops per semester.
+Weekly online tutorials, 3 x online half-day workshops per semester

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.